m89p067/equiv_med/README.md

 Explanations, references, and examples included in:<br />
 M. Nascimben and L. Rimondini <br />
 *Visually enhanced python function for equality of measurement assessment*<br />
-submitted to IEEE Fedcsis 2022 conference<br />
+Accepted by IEEE Fedcsis 2022 conference<br />